 · Confirms the scope and nature of incidents by analyzing information from multiple sources

 · Serves as a point of contact for Emergency Management personnel to provide critical information, updates, and support during the monitoring, response, and recovery phases of an event

 · Ensures that information regarding multi-agency responses or incidents is communicated to the appropriate City departments, stakeholders, and/or elected officials in a timely manner

 · Provides support to coordination and communication efforts in the field at large events and/or incidents

-· Produces deliverables for response agencies such as mapping support, situation reports, images, liaison updates, and after-action reports
+· Produces deliverables for response agencies such as mapping support, situation reports, images, liaison updates, site visits, and after-action reports

 · Manages and analyzes data related to citywide response efforts

 · Conducts communication system checks and maintains directory lists to ensure that emergency alert notification systems and equipment are up-to-date and reliable